willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 * If I knew what to do, I'd do it.
 * If I won the lottery, I would travel worldwide and buy a castle.
 * If I had hair, I would cut it right away.
-* If I saw Jasmine, I would tell her to call you.
-* I don't know what I would do if I lost my password.
+* I don't know what I'd do if I lost my password.
-* If you went right at the end of the street, you would see a bank on your left
+* On your daily walk, If you went right at the end of the street, you would see a bank on your left.
 * I am not hungry, but if I were hungry, I would eat something.
-* I won't forget your birthday, but if I forgot your birthday, would you be angry with me?
+* I won't forget your birthday, but if did forget your birthday, would you be angry with me?

 ### Third conditional

 It's used to express the past consequence of an unrealistic action in the past.
-So you have an unreal past condition and its probable result in the past.
+So you have an unreal past condition and its possible result in the past.

 * If this thing had happened, then this thing would have happened.
 * If he'd had money, he would have made a donation.
 * If the weather had been good, we would have gone water-skiing.
 * If I had seen you, I would have said hello for sure.
-* If I'd had the knowledge I have nowadays, I wouldn't have bought all the books about English that I have nowadays.
+* If I'd had the knowledge I have nowadays, I wouldn't have bought all the books about English that I currently have.
 * If you had said "on Christmas day" instead of "on Christmas", you would have said it correctly.
 We use "on" for the day and "at" for the seasonal celebration.
-Then you can say "at Christmas".
+Consequently, you can say "at Christmas".
 * I wasn't hungry yesterday, but if I had been hungry, I would have eaten something.

 ## Notes for words that end in ED